Oracle-Efficient Online Learning and Auction Design: Contextual Online Learning: Learning with Side Information

-Using a $\mGamma$ that is both implementable and negatively implementable, gives rise to an oracle-efficient variant of the Generalized FTPL, provided in Algorithm~\ref{alg:oracleftpl-neg}, which also allows for distributions $D$ with negative support.
-Similar to Theorem~\ref{thm:imp}, it is easy to see that the output of this algorithm is equivalent to the output of Generalized FTPL, and therefore the same regret guarantees hold (we omit this proof as it is identical to the proof of Theorem~\ref{thm:imp}).
+Using a matrix $\mGamma$ that is both implementable and negatively implementable gives rise to an oracle-efficient variant of the Generalized FTPL provided in Algorithm~\ref{alg:oracleftpl-neg}, which allows the distribution $D$ to be over both positive and negative reals.
+Similar to Theorem~\ref{thm:imp}, it is easy to see that the output of this algorithm is equivalent to the output of Generalized FTPL and therefore has the same regret guarantee (we omit this proof as it is identical to the proof of Theorem~\ref{thm:imp}).